urllib3/urllib3/docs/user-guide.rst

     {'origin': '127.0.0.1'}
     >>> r.release_conn()

-Setting ``preload_content`` to ``False`` means that urllib3 will stream the response content.
-The response object can be treated as a file-like object where calls to :meth:`~response.HTTPResponse.read()` will block until more response data is available.
 The :mod:`codecs` module is used to ensure that the bytes are decoded as utf-8 suitable for the :mod:`json` module.
-Finally, the call to :meth:`~response.HTTPResponse.release_conn` signals that the connection can be returned to the pool to be re-used.

 Binary content
 ~~~~~~~~~~~~~~